 The Scan function has a graph feature that lets the user display the measurement data in a graph.
-This feature is located in the Scan menu (push then push 4.2).
+This feature is located in the Scan menu (push item push f4).
 The graph automatically scales to fit all the information on the display when opened.
 To refine the data, the graph can be manipulated with the front-panel arrow keys as shown in Figure 4-5.